voduchau-org/kuc-docusaurus-v2/docs/document/docs/guides/mobile-timecard-customization.md

 - Stamp the punch-out time if there is a record.
 - Show the notification when the punch-out time stamping is completed.

-*The code is omitted because there are a lot of parts that are similar to the punch-in process.<br>
+*The code is omitted because there are a lot of parts that are similar to the punch-in process.<br/>
 *The same process is performed when an error message is displayed.

 ### Show error messages